Azure/AzureStack-QuickStart-Templates/101-create-vnet-only/README.md

 # Create a Virtual Network (only)

-This template creates a Virtual Network (with DNS) only in the Azure Stack POC environment.
+This template creates a Virtual Network (with DNS) only in an Azure Stack environment.